Searching for New Physics in the Differential Decay Width of a Lambda_b Semi-leptonic Decay: NP Interactions

-Here we derive the helicity amplitudes for vector interactions.
-To this end, we introduce four mutually orthogonal unit four-vectors in the Minkowski space-time, relative to the four-momentum $q$ of the $\tau-\bar{\nu}_{\tau}$ system.
+The helicity amplitudes for vector interactions are deduced in refs.
+11, 14 and 48, by introducing four mutually orthogonal unit four-vectors in the Minkowski space-time.
+The completeness relation for such four-vectors is inserted into Eq. (\ref{smal}), allowing to separate the leptonic amplitude from the hadronic one and to extract the helicity amplitudes.
+For the $L$-interaction, one has